 Differential Absorption LIDAR using a DA500A Transientrecorder

-Fast ComTec offers a comprehensive range of LIDAR instrumentation ranging from Transientrecorders to ultra fast "time resolved" Single Photon Counting Systems.
+Fast ComTec offers a comprehensive range of LIDAR instrumentation ranging from standard multiscalers to multi-input ultra fast "time resolved" Single Photon Counting Systems.

 The vertical laser beam from the atmospheric lidar being developed by the Australian Antarctic Division and the University of Adelaide against a background of trailing stars.

 A short range lidar system measures the characteristics of pulses of laser light scattered by gases and aerosols to determine the structure and composition of an effluent.

 The main components of the lidar system are

 • laser, which produces brief pulses of high intensity light

 • An optical device, which directs the laser emission to the object to be analyzed

 • collects the light back-scattered by the object

 • A Transientrecorder with a high sampling rate